DeepBlue14/Hazel/README.md

 ###**Project Synopsis**

 This project is an IDE **specifically** for the [ROS][1].
-It has only been in development for several weeks, so many features have not yet been implemented.
-Features will include templates for various publishers and subscribers, refactoring, reconfiguring non-ros/rosbuild projects to catkin projects, syntax highlighting, compilation, debugging and execution, etc.  For more information, or to contribute to the project, feel free to contact me at james.perl12@gmail.com.
-More details will be at [the Ride website][5].
+It has only been in development for several weeks, so many features have not yet been implemented, or have only been partially been implemented.
+Features will (or in some cases already do) include templates for various publishers and subscribers, refactoring, reconfiguring non-ros/rosbuild projects to catkin projects, syntax highlighting, compilation, debugging and execution, etc.  For more information, or to contribute to the project, feel free to contact me at james.perl12@gmail.com.

 ###**Libraries**